Nelux1/Neluxmatizer/README.md

 Scan all vulnerabilities in url with output:

     ./neluxmatizer.py -u url_to_scan.com -a -o my_name_output.txt

+Scan all vulnerabilities in url with only params output:

+    ./neluxmatizer.py -u url_to_scan.com -a -op my_name_output.txt

 Scan all vulnerabilities list of url with output:

     ./neluxmatizer.py -l list_url_to_scan.txt -a -o my_name_output.txt